web-illinois/toolkit-management/documentation/README.md

 * **ilw-**: the WIGG web component, and CSS constants used by WIGG
 * **ilw-alt-**: an alternate version of the web component and CSS constants, used for release conflicts

 For CSS variables, use the "--" technique to divide major components.
-Example: *--ilw-header--font-weight*
+Example: *--ilw-header--font-weight*.
+Place the state before the name (so *--ilw-header--focused-button-color* is better than *--ilw-header--button-color-focus*).

 ## Version Information
 Following the process at https://semver.org/.
 Quoting from them: